You may also like

 Step 2: Soak the Sea Moss Overnight

-Put the rinsed sea moss in a large bowl and pour in enough filtered water to cover it completely.
-The seaweed will float, so you may need to put a small plate on top to keep it submerged.
+Put the rinsed sea moss in a large bowl and pour in enough filtered water to cover it.
+The seaweed floats, so a small plate on top helps keep it under the water.

 Soak it for 12 to 24 hours.
 During soaking, the sea moss expands and becomes soft and plump.
 The water may turn a little cloudy or take on a light purple tint.
 This is normal.